bcorrigan/mime-tui/README.md

 ## Files written

-- `$XDG_CONFIG_HOME/mimeapps.list` — the only file ever written, plus a rolling `.bak` alongside.
+- `$XDG_CONFIG_HOME/mimeapps.list` - this is the only file ever written, plus a rolling `.bak` alongside.
-- `$XDG_DATA_HOME/mime-tui/mime-tui.sqlite` — a parse cache for installed
+- `$XDG_DATA_HOME/mime-tui/mime-tui.sqlite` - a parse cache for installed
   `.desktop` files and shared-mime-info descriptions.
-Purely a speed optimisation; safe to delete at any time.
+Purely a speed optimisation and safe to delete at any time.